Romumrn/viromechat/README.md

 * Interactive Plotly charts and geographic maps
 * Wikipedia and PubMed lookups for biological/clinical background, with mandatory inline citations
 * 🎤 Voice input — record a question, transcribed via Albert API's Whisper endpoint
+* Conversation memory across up to 10 questions (full tool-call trace, not just Q&A) with an explicit in-chat reset notice once the limit is hit
 * PMID hallucination guard: any PMID not returned by an actual `pubmed_search` call is stripped from the answer
 * Per-tool-call status line (search keyword only — no clutter for dataset/map calls) with full detail logged to disk
 * In-app error reporting button (question, answer, executed code, and recent logs bundled into a report file)

+---

+## Conversation Memory

+Each new question is answered with full context of the previous ones — including every tool call the model made and the results it got back, not just a summary of the final answers.
+This lets the model resolve follow-ups like *"and which family is that genus part of?"* without the subject being restated.

+This context accumulates for up to `MAX_CONTEXT_TURNS` questions (`config.py`, default **10**).
+Once the limit is reached, the conversation memory resets — a message is posted in the chat ("🔄 Conversation context reset after 10 questions — starting fresh…") and the next question starts with no memory of what came before.
+A failed turn (API timeout/error) is never added to memory and doesn't count against the limit.

+Given the model's 131k-token context window and that full agent traces are kept (not just Q&A), a heavy question involving several tool calls can add a few thousand tokens to memory — the 10-question cap keeps this comfortably bounded rather than growing unbounded for the life of a session.

 ---